Non-Comedogenic Oils and Why They're Essential for Acne-Prone Skin

 We’ll be the first to admit that we’re head over heels in love with using non-comedogenic oils as a part of our own beauty routines.
 That said, though, it’s a good idea to be prudent about introducing them into your regimen.
 While they’re fairly safe overall, there are a few precautions that you’ll want to keep in mind.

-For starters, always – and we mean always – patch test before starting with a new oil.
-Just put a tiny dot of it on your wrist or another inconspicuous place, then wait it out for twenty-four to forty-eight hours.
+For starters, always – and we mean always – patch test before starting with a new facial oil.
+This is especially true if you have sensitive skin.
+Just put a tiny dot on your wrist or another inconspicuous place, then wait it out for twenty-four to forty-eight hours.
 If you don’t get a rash or burning or any breakouts there, then it’s likely safe to use on your face.

 You’ll also want to keep the oil away from your eyes.
 While it’s totally fine to use it on your face, getting it into your eyes can lead to painful burning, itching, and even vision loss.
 The same goes for your mouth, too – some aren’t safe for ingestion, so be sure to double-check before using it as a balm.